Green tea is a hot health topic these days, but did you know green tea can be great ingredient to use in face masks too!

-Here’s uncovering everything you need to know about green tea face masks – with a couple of simple facial recipes to get you started!
+Here’s the information you need on the benefits of green tea face masks, along with a couple of simple facial recipes to add to your skin care routine!

 Why Green Tea in Skin Care?